dakujem/oliva-tree/doc/interfaces.md

 `ITree` defines a tree with a single root.

 `IDataTree` defines a tree that carries information not only on its root but also on a builder that created the tree structure.
-This is useful when you want to rebuild the with different set of data.
+This is useful when you want to rebuild a tree structure with different set of data.

 ### Builders